claraqin/neonMicrobe/README.md

 (Coming soon: When the processing batch feature is released, the default outputs directory will be switched to `batch_outputs`.
 More on this later!)

-## Methods paper

-A methods paper describing the use of `neonMicrobe` is currently in review.